jldeen/azurespn/README.md

 tenant=azure_tenant_id
 ```

-To help you get started, I have created a [Service Principal Creation Script](local_scripts/create_serviceprincipal.sh), which needs to be run on your local machine.
+To help you get started, I created the [Service Principal Creation Script](local_scripts/create_serviceprincipal.sh), which needs to be run on your local machine.
 You will need to have [Azure CLI](https://docs.microsoft.com/azure/xplat-cli-install) installed.

-To run the script save it to the root of your repository and give it executable permissions:
+To run the script, save it to the root of your repository and give it executable permissions:

 ```
 chmod +x local_scripts/create_serviceprincipal.sh